SoftUni-Internal/interactive-content/EN/03-Polymorphism/04-Homework.md

 Refuel Truck 1000
 [/input]
 [output]
-Fuel must be a positive number
+The fuel amount must be a positive number
-Fuel must be a positive number
+The fuel amount must be a positive number
-Cannot fit fuel in tank
+The fuel amount exceeds this vehicle's capacity
-Bus travelled 10 km
+The bus travelled 10 km
-Cannot fit fuel in tank
+The fuel amount exceeds this vehicle's capacity
-Bus needs refueling
+The bus needs refueling
-Cannot fit fuel in tank
+The fuel amount exceeds this vehicle's capacity
-Cannot fit fuel in tank
+The fuel amount exceeds this vehicle's capacity
-Fuel must be a positive number
+The fuel amount must be a positive number
-Bus needs refueling
+The bus needs refueling
-Cannot fit fuel in tank
+The fuel amount exceeds this vehicle's capacity
-Bus needs refueling
+The bus needs refueling
-Cannot fit fuel in tank
+The fuel amount exceeds this vehicle's capacity
 Car: 50.00
 Truck: 109.50
 Bus: 23.00